aylindemirdas/hackabot-extraterrestrial-rover/README.md

     Welcome to our team's solution for the "Hack-a-Bot" Hackathon, 2024 edition.

-Attributions for art used in this project:
+Attributions for art used in this project :

 "spaceship.png"